berkeley-stat159/project-iota/README.md

 [![Coverage Status](https://coveralls.io/repos/berkeley-stat159/project-iota/badge.svg?branch=master)](https://coveralls.io/r/berkeley-stat159/project-iota?branch=master)

 This repository works on [Working Memory in Healthy and Schizophrenic Individuals] (https://openfmri.org/dataset/ds000115).
 Before running analysis, you should first download dataset used for our analysis.
-Do this by getting into `data/` directory then calling `make`.
+Do this by getting into `data/` directory then calling `make data`.

 ## Contributors